 Here's what's happening in vet medicine right now — corporate groups are buying up every independent practice they can find.
 Mars, NVA, VCA.
 They've got deep pockets and they move fast.
 If you're a vet who wants to stay independent, you need capital to compete.
 And your bank's 90-day SBA timeline won't cut it when a corporate buyer closes in 30.

-We got a vet in Raleigh SBA-approved in 3 weeks for a $650K practice — beat the corporate offer.
+We closed a vet acquisition in Raleigh in 3 weeks for a $650K practice through revenue-based capital stacking — beat the corporate offer.
 That practice is still independent today.
 But acquisitions aren't the only fight.
 Digital X-ray systems run $60K.
 Adding surgery means $45K in equipment before you do the first procedure.
 Drug inventory is $10K-$20K a month.
 All cash-pay, no insurance to wait on.
 That's actually an advantage with our lenders — they love cash-pay revenue.
 One app.
 60 seconds.